MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduced MTAVG-Bench, the first benchmark dedicated to evaluating multi-talker text-to-audio-video dialogue generation.
-MTAVG-Bench characterizes multi-speaker audiovisual quality through a four-level framework covering signal fidelity, consistency, interaction, and cinematic expression, enabling fine-grained diagnosis of failure modes that are not captured by existing metrics.
-Experiments across state-of-the-art T2AV systems reveal that, despite strong perceptual quality, current models still struggle with speaker identity, turn-taking, and audiovisual grounding.
-We hope MTAVG-Bench will serve as a foundation for advancing reliable and controllable multi-talker audiovisual generation.
+In this paper, we introduced MTAVG-Bench, a failure-driven diagnostic benchmark for multi-talker text-to-audio-video dialogue generation.
+Through a four-level evaluation framework covering signal fidelity, consistency, interaction, and cinematic expression, MTAVG-Bench enables fine-grained diagnosis of structural failure modes beyond existing benchmarks.
+Experiments on proprietary and open-source omni-models demonstrate the difficulty of reliable failure identification in multi-speaker T2AV outputs, while analyses of state-of-the-art generators reveal persistent weaknesses in speaker identity, turn-taking, and audio-visual grounding.
+We hope MTAVG-Bench will facilitate more rigorous evaluation and support the development of more reliable and controllable multi-talker audio-visual generation systems.